 Expensive refills and a bit hard to find cheaper alternatives.

 With so many razors on the market, finding the right one for your skin can be confusing.
 Why are five blades better than three?
 Which type really offers the closest shave?
-And is that $3 razor actually a good value?
+And is that low-priced drug store razor actually a good choice?

 There are four main types of razors for the face: disposable, safety, straight, and electric.